Women’s Bank supports women’s livelihoods

 How does it benefit me or my company to support the Women’s Bank?

-You can be sure that your money goes into a productive cause.
+You can be sure that your money goes into a productive cause, and is spent responsibly and efficiently in order to build a more equitable world and support women’s position.
 Even the smallest donation gives an opportunity of a new life for these women and their families.
-As an added bonus you will feel good about yourself!

 Are men welcome to participate in Women’s Bank?